neuralarchcon/neuralarchcon.github.io/_datasets/questionnaires/Personality/s_neopi.md

 {% include JB/setup %}

-A comprehensive personality assessment based on the Five-Factor Model (Big Five).
-The NEO-PI-R consists of 30 eight-item facet scales (240 questions total), with 6 facets for each of the five basic personality factors.
-The NEO-FFI is a shorter version with 60 items (12 items per factor).
+#### Detailed description

+**Note**: Different sites use different versions - Krakow uses NEO-PI-R (240 items), while other sites may use NEO-FFI (60 items minimum) or NEO-PI-3.
 Respondents answer using a 5-point rating scale, ranging from "strongly disagree" to "strongly agree."

-**Note**: Different sites use different versions - Krakow uses NEO-PI-R (240 items), while other sites may use NEO-FFI (60 items minimum) or NEO-PI-3.

-#### Detailed description

 A personality trait refers to differences among individuals in a typical tendency to behave, think, or feel in some conceptually related ways, across a variety of relevant situations and across some fairly long period of time.